bkamapantula/MPAttendance/README.md

 =============

 Data (CSV format) can be accessed in data folder.
-Id, MP Name, Number of days signed, Number of days missed, Party, State and Constituency
+Id, MP Name, Number of days signed, Number of days missed, Gender, Party, State and Constituency

 *To-do*
 ==========